blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ## Univariate Analysis

 The figures below provide univariate histogram analyses of average inclusion distance and number of missing blocks per epoch.
 Beta distribution was found to be a good fit for representing the statistical distribution of both attributes.
 In Ethereum 2.0, attestations for each slot must be completed within no later than 32 slots, implying that inclusion distance for each slot can be have a maximum value of 32 (slots).
 Therefore, given this upper limit for inclusion distance, the distribution of average inclusion distance is not symmetric.
-Regarding the number of missing blocks, it was insightful for us to observe that the distribution is centered around the value of 6, which translates into approximately 20% of slots in an epoch with no blocks written for.
-While Beta distribution closely fits the histogram, the distribution is fairly symmetric.
+Regarding the number of missing blocks, While Beta distribution closely fits the histogram, the distribution is fairly symmetric.
+It was insightful for us to observe that the distribution is centered around the value of 6, which translates into approximately 20% of slots in an epoch with no blocks written for.
+This could be an avenue for improvement in the future for Ethereum 2.0.

 ![](./images/histograms.png)